matiassequeira/docker_explorer/README.md

                         Amount of parallel processes.
 Default is 4.
 ```

-An example of this command that a specific image is:
+An example of this command to scan a specific image is:

 ```
 ./ExploreImage -i repository/image_name:image_tag